 This course and the lab are delivered with set meeting times in-person on campus (synchronous face-to face).
-A hybrid format, delivered both in-person on campus and by Zoom may be available on request for distance students.
+A hybrid format delivered both in-person on campus and by Zoom may be available for lectures on request for distance students but lab component would remain in-person.